root-project/root/tree/ntuple/v7/doc/specifications.md

 ## Frames

-RNTuple envelopes can store records and lists of basic types and other records or lists by means of **frames**.
+RNTuple envelopes can store records and lists of basic types and other records by means of **frames**.

 A frame has the following format
 ```